ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 This is joint work with my former PhD student Helen (Zhenzheng) Hu and collaborators Ioannis Kosmidis, Richard Hahn, Jared Murray.

+* H. Hu, I. Kosmidis and I. Manolopoulou, Misclassification in binary regression modelling (in preparation).
+* R. Hahn, J. Murray and I. Manolopoulou, [A Bayesian partial identification approach to inferring the prevalence of accounting misconduct.](https://arxiv.org/abs/1407.8430)

 ## Bayesian modelling in health economics

 This is joint work with my former PhD student Anna Heath and collaborator Gianluca Baio.

+* A. Heath, I. Manolopoulou and G. Baio, [Estimating the Expected Value of Partial Perfect Information in Health Economic Evaluations using Integrated Nested Laplace Approximation.](https://arxiv.org/abs/1504.05436).
+* A. Heath, I. Manolopoulou and G. Baio, [A Review of Methods for the Analysis of the Expected Value of Information](https://arxiv.org/abs/1507.02513).
+* A. Heath, I. Manolopoulou and G. Baio, [Estimating the Expected Value of Sample Information across Different Sample Sizes using Moment Matching and Non-Linear Regression.](https://arxiv.org/abs/1804.09590).

 ## Diffusion modelling